ilanashapiro/stg_optimization/README.md

-## "Deriving Representative Structure From Music Corpora"
+## "Synthesizing Composite Hierarchical Structure from Symbolic Music Corpora"
 This is the repository for our [paper](https://hal.science/hal-04722377).

 ## Abstract: